Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Discussion and Limitations

-\paragraph{Acknowledgments.} We thank Nathaniel Chodosh, Jeff Tan, George Cazenavette, and Jason Zhang for proofreading our paper and Songwei Ge for reviewing our code.
-We also thank Sheng-Yu Wang, Daohan (Fred) Lu, Tamaki Kojima, Krishna Wadhwani, Takuya Narihira, and Tatsuo Fujiwara as well for providing valuable feedback.
-This work is supported in part by the Sony Corporation and the CMU Argo AI Center for Autonomous Vehicle Research.
+\paragraph{Acknowledgments.} We thank Nathaniel Chodosh, Jeff Tan, George Cazenavette, and Jason Zhang for proofreading and Songwei Ge for reviewing the codebase.
+We also thank Sheng-Yu Wang, Daohan (Fred) Lu, Tamaki Kojima, Krishna Wadhwani, Takuya Narihira, and Tatsuo Fujiwara for providing valuable feedback.
+This work is supported in part by the Sony Corporation, Cisco Research, and the CMU Argo AI Center for Autonomous Vehicle Research.